 Social media is being hyped all the time these days as a credible way to boost a business’ marketing, but most companies are not doing it the correct way to get the proper ROI.
-This has led to numerous large brands like General Motors to abandon social media completely and stick with their traditional marketing.
+This has led to numerous large brands like General Motors to abandon social media completely (in 2013) and stick with their traditional marketing.

 But new brands like Nasty Gal and Diamond Candles are showing that social media is a great way to drive new reach, user engagement, leads and sales for your brand.
 Some of them owe their growth almost entirely to the medium, and have proved that, when done right, social media can produce real results to the bottom line.

 One of the major ROI from social media is user-generated content.

 User-generated content is the production of content by the general public rather than by paid professionals and experts in the field.
 Also called “peer production,” and mostly available on the Web via blogs and wikis, user-generated content refers to material such as the daily news, encyclopedias and other references, movie and product reviews as well as articles on any subject, all of which have been traditionally written by editors, journalists and academics.
 It is one of the hallmark features that distinguishes Web 2.0.